Lesson 2: How Does Forex Trading Differ From Stocks?

 It would take the coordinated efforts of multiple major market players to enable even a short-term manipulation of market prices.

-Contrary to forex, a big enough company or group of retail traders can influence price movements and manipulate the market regarding stocks.
+In contrast, a big enough company or group of retail traders can influence price movements and manipulate the market regarding stocks.

 The 2021 GameStop stock price surge is an example of how the concerted effort of retail traders can drive the prices of a particular asset.